bptlab/orion/Demonstration/Sepsis/README.md

 ## Detect Dynamic Event Attributes

 The detection of dynamic event attributes is done automatically.
 However, additional classification of dynamic event attributes is required, as the change detection needs to separate between continuous and categorical event attributes.
 We implemented a heuristic for that, which requires a user-defined threshold.
 We allow the user to set that and edit the classification, if a misclassification took place.
 This is shown in the image below, where the slider determines the threshold and the attributes can be clicked to switch the attribute classification.
-A detailed description of the deteciton algorithms can be found is the respective paper [1].
+A detailed description of the deteciton algorithms and the user-defined threshold can be found in the respective paper [1].

 |![alt text](https://github.com/bptlab/orion/blob/master/Demonstration/Sepsis/Images/Detect_DEA.JPG)|
 |:--:|